What if I’m having trouble viewing the live concert?

 It’s after the concert’s start time, but the performance hasn’t begun.

 The concert should begin on your YouTube Live link when the musicians are ready.
 If it’s a little after the concert’s start time and you don’t see the video playing yet, you can always hit “refresh” on your internet browser, or close and reopen the app, to make sure.

 If your internet cuts out and comes back on, you should be able to refresh your YouTube Live link and begin watching again.
 Note that the video may pick back up in real time, not begin where you left off.

 I had to step away from computer and missed some of the live concert.

 Not to worry!
-The livestream link will be available for replay for approximately 3 hours after the concert.
+The livestream link will be available for replay for one week after the concert.
 You can access the recording of the concert and rewatch the concert (or forward to parts you missed).
-After the deadline, the link will no longer be available for viewing.

 If you have additional questions, contact us at 204-346-1077 or firstname.lastname@example.org.